iogbole/AppDynamics-Service-Availability-Monitor/README.md

-# AppDynamics Service Availability Monitoring Extension
+# AppDynamics Service Availability Monitoring Extension in bash

 This extension monitors availability of multiple services by pinging the service API endpoint every minute.